oddinpay/.github/profile/Readme.md

 ### What is Oddin Pay ?

 - OddinPay is an all-in-one payment platform based in the United States.
-We support over 120+ countries with a 5-minute smooth onboarding process.
-Additionally, we handle global tax compliance.
+We support over 120 countries with a smooth 5-minute onboarding process.
+We also handle global tax compliance and manage subscriptions, memberships, and more.